-I felt as if I was the world’s most informed horse shopper before I bought Dakota.
+I was not a horse shopping newbie.
+In fact, I felt as if I was the world’s most informed horse shopper before I bought Dakota.
 I had been a rider for decades and was confident in my ability to buy the right horse.
 I wasn't rushing the horse-buying process, either.
 For two years, I’d been searching for a trail horse to step into the shoes of my trusty Quarter Horse, who turns 23 this year.

 I had done my research.
 I had studied up on conformation, breeds and temperaments.
 I talked to trainers and brokers and had been to auctions and sale barns.
 I met with private sellers.
 I had petted and poked seemingly hundreds of horses and ridden a few.
 I knew exactly what I wanted—a smooth-gaited horse with sturdy, compact conformation—and scrutinized every detail about each sale prospect, passing up one horse after another.

 [Disclaimer: EQUUS may earn an affiliate commission when you buy through links on our site.
 Products links are selected by EQUUS editors.]

 Then I met Dakota, a tall Appaloosa gelding.
 He was not the horse I envisioned when I started my search.
 Even so, I thought he was right for me.
 The advertisement that caught my eye said he was quiet, could be ridden alone or in a group, and was easy to shoe and easy to load.
 In short, he was one of those special horses that do not come along very often.